 Certainly an indoor set-up can stand outside, but with a few minor adjustments.
 We do recommend using a canopy, but it is not necessary.
 The unit is adapted to minimise possible weather influences and the discharge opening is also moved from the top to the side of the filter unit.
 It is possible to make use of an air return duct, to circulate the warm air from the workshop back inside as well.

 In the Netherlands, we are mostly used to working with open containers.
 The designation "open" container indicates the use of a filter cloth with a cover to vent the container.
 This type of container can be filled with a transport fan.
 Besides the "open" containers common to us, "closed" containers are often used in the countries around us.
-These containers are made entirely of steel and not adapted with an open roof.
-With these containers, it is important to use a ring duct, which means that the transport fan circulates dusty air and must therefore be dust-tight.
+These containers are made entirely of steel and not adapted with an openwork roof.
+With these containers, it is important to use a ring duct, which results in the transport fan circulating dusty air and therefore needs to be dust-tight.
 Other container couplings are also necessary.
-An where an open container can use a pressure gauge as a full indicator, a loop system requires a level switch.
+And whereas an open container can use a pressure gauge as a full indicator, a ring line requires a level switch.

 Riedex extraction systems use different ways of switching on.
 The DM-120/160/200 are equipped as standard with an on/off switch on the front, combined with the possibility of switching with an external potential contact.
 In other words, it is possible to switch a machine tool along with the extraction.

 This can be taken quite literally.
 Via a simple make contact (NO) on the machine tool, preferably on the relay of the drive motor, any machine can serve as a control for extraction.
 Most machine tools are prepared for this nowadays.
 Just pay attention to the frequency of switch-on.
 If this is done with a crosscut saw, there is a risk that the motor protection switch of the fan motor will switch itself off for safety reasons.
 This is because the motor gets too hot due to frequent switching.